jprichardson/ansible-phantomjs/README.md

 Ansible / phantomjs
 ===================

-Ansible playbook to install PhantomJS on Ubuntu server(s).
+Ansible playbook to download and install the latest PhantomJS on Ubuntu server(s).